top of page

 Deadlines

 The CoP is an annual, mandatory requirement for all business participants of the UN Global Compact.
 New joiners do not need to submit a CoP until the year after joining.
-For example, participants joining the Global Compact in 2025 do not need to submit a CoP until 2026.
-Participants, excluding new joiners, that fail to submit a 2025 CoP within the submission period will be listed as ‘Non-communicating’ on their participant profile.
+For example, participants joining the Global Compact in 2026 do not need to submit a CoP until 2027.

 Preparing your Communication on Progress

-Use the CoP Guidebook for support in answering the questionnaire, such as calculation guidance and a glossary of key terms.
+• Use the CoP Guidebook (coming soon) for support in answering the questionnaire, such as calculation guidance and a glossary of key terms.

-Begin your data collection process on time using CoP support materials on the CoP Academy page and the CoP Data Compilation Checklist (see p.
-73).
+• Begin your data collection process on time using supporting CoP materials on the CoP Academy page and the CoP Data Checklist (coming soon).

 Submitting your Communication on Progress